-During our fiscal year ended December 31, 2019, our board of directors held eight (8) meetings (including regularly scheduled and special meetings), and each current board member attended at least 75% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he has been a director and (ii) the total number of meetings held by all committees of our board of directors on which he served during the periods that he served.
+During our fiscal year ended December 31, 2021, our board of directors held four (4) meetings (including regularly scheduled and special meetings), and each current board member attended at least 75% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he or she has been a director and (ii) the total number of meetings held by all committees of our board of directors on which he or she served.

 Although we do not have a formal policy regarding attendance by members of our board of directors at annual meetings of stockholders, we encourage, but do not require, our directors to attend.
-Four (4) of our current directors attended our 2019 annual meeting of stockholders.
+All of our current directors attended our 2021 annual meeting of stockholders.